-BU320 Budgeting for the Ministry
+BU320 Organizational Budgeting

 The purpose of this course is to provide students with comprehensive understanding of budgeting and accounting which involves planning, allocating, and disbursing monetary resources along with bookkeeping in a ministry setting.
 Students will learn how to use ethical standards when operating cash flow and future economic projections.
 (Prerequisite: BU201)